Nocksoft/Author-Box-by-Nocksoft/readme.txt

 == Changelog ==

+= 1.x.x =
+* Fixed a bug that caused global settings heading do not show

 = 1.1.0 =
 * Fixed PHP warnings "wp_register_style was called incorrectly" and "wp_enqueue_style was called incorrectly"
 * Fixed a bug that may caused font family do not work properly in some cases